Media planners identify which media platforms will best advertise their clients' brands or products to their target audience

 • direct marketing agencies

-• outdoor agencies.
+• out-of-home/outdoor agencies.

 Speculative applications can be successful if you do your research on the role and employer carefully.
 Explore the company's website and be aware of their current presence in the market.
-Be persistent, as few jobs are advertised.

 Professional development

-• Route Research - for out-of-home advertising
+• Route Research - out-of-home advertising audiences

-A variety of training courses and opportunities for continuing professional development (CPD) in many aspects of advertising and marketing, including planning, are offered by:
+You will need to keep up to date with industry developments throughout your career and will have to be proactive in seeking out opportunities for continuing professional development (CPD) and training.
+Relevant courses in many aspects of advertising and marketing, including planning, are offered by organisations such as:

 Career prospects